junegunn/fzf/README.md

 If you enable multi-select mode with `-m` option, you can select multiple items with TAB or Shift-TAB key.

 You can also use mouse.
-Double-click on an item to select it or shift-click to select multiple items.
+Double-click on an item to select it or shift-click (or ctrl-click) to select multiple items.
 Use mouse wheel to move the cursor up and down.

 ### Extended-search mode